lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 4. Enforce via Tag Policies, AWS Config rules and/or Lambda remediation.
 5. Use Cost Explorer for quick views and CUR + Athena for detailed attribution and reporting.

-If you want, I can provide sample CloudFormation/Terraform snippets and CLI commands for tagging Redshift clusters and snapshots and an example Athena query pattern for CUR-based tag reporting.

 ## How do you set up private connectivity to third-party BI tools through AWS networking?
 Short answer: pick the networking pattern that fits where the BI tool runs, then open private TCP connectivity (JDBC/ODBC) to the Redshift endpoint using VPC Peering / Transit Gateway / Direct Connect / VPN for VPC-to-VPC or on‑prem connections — or use AWS PrivateLink (interface endpoints / endpoint service) when you need SaaS vendor access without exposing the cluster to the public internet.
 Add security-group rules, TLS, and appropriate authentication.